Published on May 4, 2026

 Key Drivers:

-Cheese production is up over 3%, but frozen inventories dropped to the lowest level since 2019.
+Production is up over 3%, but frozen inventories remain at their lowest level since 2019.

-Cheese exports are up over 20% and now account for 8% of total production.
+Cheese exports have surged 20% and now represent 8% of total U.S. production.

 This comprehensive research empowers you to make informed business decisions.
 The information contained in this monthly market update is for informational purposes only.
 It represents our best estimates of commodity market conditions and is subject to change without notice.
 While we strive to provide accurate information, Gordon Food Service cannot guarantee the completeness or accuracy of the content.
 Any reliance you place on this information is strictly at your own risk.